zkManuel0123/zkManuel0123.github.io/index.md

 ### About me

-I am currently pursuing a Master’s degree in Medical Technology at the Technical University of Darmstadt and I am looking for a topic for the master's thesis.
-My primary research interest lies in the application of large language models in medicine.
-Prior to this, I obtained a Master’s degree in Medicine from Beijing University of Chinese Medicine in 2020.
+I am currently pursuing a Master’s degree in Medical Technology at the Technical University of Darmstadt, with a curriculum focused on computer science and artificial intelligence, specifically in Medical Data Science and Robotics.
+My primary research interest lies in the application of large language models in biomedicine.
+Prior to this, I obtained a Master’s degree in Medicine from Beijing University of Chinese Medicine.
 I am passionate about exploring innovative ways to leverage artificial intelligence to improve healthcare outcomes, with a particular focus on how language models can enhance medical practices and decision-making.

 <br>If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me: kai.zhao@stud.tu-darmstadt.de